zahichemaly/healthcare-blockchain-with-semantics/README.md

 2 solutions are proposed:

-- A secure Healthcare blockchain sytem using Hyperleder Compose
+- A secure Healthcare blockchain sytem using Hyperleder Composer
-- A semantics-based Healthcare blockchain system using Hyperledger Fabric, Java and GraphDB.
+- A semantics-based Healthcare blockchain system using Hyperledger Fabric, Java and GraphDB

 ## Prerequisites